MaileSDM/content-style-guide/content/01-writing-principles.md

 In order to achieve those goals, we make sure our content is:

 * **Clear.** Understand the topic you are writing about.
 Use simple words and sentences.

-* **Useful.** Before you start writing, ask yourself: What purpose does this serve?
-Who is going to read it?
-What do they need to know?

-* **Friendly.** Write like a human.
-Do not be afraid to break a few rules if it makes your writing more relatable.
-All of our content should be professional, but informal.

-* **Appropriate.** Write in a way that suits the situation.
-Just like you do in face-to-face conversations, adapt your tone depending on who you are writing to and what you are writing about.
+Speak clearly, factually, and honestly.
+Don’t use Marketing speak.

+* **Crisp.** Don’t waste words.
+Be friendly but succinct.

+* **Focused.** Stay on topic.
+(Occasional exceptions to this rule should use callouts [info, tip, warning], and only be used to improve the user’s chances of success.)

+* **Specific.** Don’t talk about general theory, or speak in generalities unless necessary.

+* **Non-Prescriptive.** Don’t tell people how to run their business or do their job.

+* **Friendly.** Don’t try to be funny.
+Friendly, not funny.

+* **strongDM-centric.** Don’t document other companies’ products.
+It’s a slippery slope.